 Radon is commonly found in water but can be hard to detect.
 It’s odorless, so you can’t smell it.
 It’s colorless, so you can’t see it.
 And it’s tasteless, so you can take a drink and not know if there was radon in it.
-Radon is a naturally occurring element, a radioactive gas that you can find in soil and rocks.
+Radon is a naturally occurring element, a radioactive gas found in soil and rocks.

 The problem occurs when this naturally occurring gas is released into your home when you use water for things like showering or doing the dishes.
-Small amounts of radon won’t hurt you.
+A small amount of radon won’t hurt you immediately.
 But as it accumulates over time, so do its potential effects.
-Radon can cause lung cancer for instance.
+Radon can cause lung cancer, for instance.

-While the word arsenic conjures up images of poisoning victims in detective novels, arsenic is another naturally-occurring substance.
-But when too much arsenic is in your well water, it can be a serious problem.
+While the word arsenic conjures up images of poisoning victims in detective novels, arsenic is another naturally occurring substance.
+But when arsenic is in your well water, it can be a serious problem.

-Drinking water with arsenic in it can lead to serious health problems including cancer, heart problems, and neurological issues.
+Arsenic often seeps into well water from agricultural and industrial pollution, including fertilizer runoff, or from natural deposits in the earth.
+Drinking water with arsenic in it can lead to serious health problems, including cancer, heart problems, and neurological issues.
 Not every well contains arsenic, but it’s important to test your well to see if it is present.

 A private septic system or flooded sewer can also lead to problems with nitrate.
 Another factor that can lead to a high nitrate level is the geology of the land in your area.
-High nitrate levels are particularly troublesome for pregnant women, infants, and senior citizens.
+If geological structures lead to shallow wells, or if your location is prone to flooding, nitrate contamination becomes more likely.
+High nitrate levels are particularly troublesome for pregnant women, infants, and older adults.
 They can lead to kidney problems and, once again, cancer.

 This contaminant sounds a little intimidating, and it should be.
-It refers to industrial chemicals that are particularly harmful to humans.
-The VOCs found most often in American wells according to United States Geological Survey (USGS) are chloroform, perchloroethylene (PCE), and methyl tert-butyl ether (MTBE).
+It refers to industrial chemicals that easily change state through evaporation and are particularly harmful to humans.
+The VOCs found most often in American wells, according to United States Geological Survey (USGS), are chloroform, perchloroethylene (PCE), and methyl tert-butyl ether (MTBE).

 Another form of bacteria that private well owners should be concerned about is fecal chloroform bacteria.
 If this is found present in your well water, it could be a sign of problems with your septic system.
 In a survey conducted by the USGS, about 20 percent of private wells sampled across the country contained at least one form of bacteria that could be harmful to human health.